Board of Directors

 Leigh Seddon is the founder of Solar Works, Inc., which became Alteris Renewables in 2008 and merged with Real Goods Solar in 2011.
 Over the 30 years since the founding of Solar Works, he has overseen the design and installation thousands of photovoltaic and solar thermal projects in the U.S. and in developing countries.
 Leigh currently works as a renewable energy consultant located in Montpelier, Vermont.
 Over his career, he has served as an energy consultant to electric utilities, the U.S. Department of Energy, the U.S. Agency for International Development, and the World Bank.
 Leigh has also served as a trustee of Renewable Energy Vermont, the Vermont Public Interest Research Group (VPIRG), the Vermont Natural Resources Council, and other Vermont non-governmental organizations.
 He is currently Board Chair of Energy Action Network.

 Christine Donovan is a national energy efficiency and renewable energy leader with more than 30 years of experience leading non-profit organizations and businesses seeking to advance the use of solar electricity, solar thermal, biomass energy, and other renewable energy technologies for buildings and transportation.
 Christine joined VEIC in 2008 after founding and leading her own energy and environmental consulting firm for 25 years.
 Christine currently serves as a Managing Director of the $4 Million Flexible Capital Fund in Vermont and is Vice-President of the Board of the national Biomass Thermal Energy Council.
 She served on the VEIC Board of Directors for six years before, during, and after the creation and launch of Efficiency Vermont.
 In addition, Christine is past Chair of the Board of Directors of the American Solar Energy Society, Northeast Sustainable Energy Association, and Maine Solar Energy Association.
 She was selected by the Electric Power Research Institute and National Audubon Society to serve on the prestigious National Biofuels Roundtable; was a Founding Board Member of the Renewable Energy Policy Project based in Washington, D.C; and was appointed by President Clinton to serve on his national Climate Change Task Force.
 Christine was voted Solar Energy Industry Professional of the Year by the New York Solar Energy Industries Association in 2008, was the first woman distinguished nationally as an American Solar Energy Society Fellow, and has received numerous other awards and distinctions.
 Christine holds a Bachelor of Science degree in Environmental Science and Public Policy from Hampshire College.
 She received funding from the U.S. Department of Energy for her thesis, one of the first community-wide energy plans completed in the nation.

 Previously, Darren worked for 4 years in the Washington, D.C.
 Office of U.S..
 Senator Bernard Sanders as Senior Policy Advisor for Energy & Environment, and later as Chief Counsel.
 He has also worked for the National Governors Association as Program Director for Energy and Transportation.
 Darren has a B.A. from Florida Atlantic University and earned a J.D. and Master of Studies in Environmental Law from Vermont Law School.
-While at Vermont Law School, he was a Managing Editor of the Vermont Law Review, and clerked for U.S. Senator Patrick Leahy on the Senate Judiciary Committee.
+While at Vermont Law School, he was selected as Managing Editor of the Vermont Law Review, and clerked for U.S. Senator Patrick Leahy on the Senate Judiciary Committee.
 He is a member of the Vermont Bar, Virginia Bar, and Florida Bar.
 Darren has also served as a Policy Fellow on Climate Change and Renewable Energy at the University of Vermont Center for Research on Vermont.

 Jim is the Executive Director of the Bennington County Regional Commission (BCRC), a regional planning commission serving municipalities in southwestern Vermont.
 The BCRC’s mission is to work with local governments to build strong, resilient, and sustainable communities, while supporting regional cohesiveness, advocating for adherence to regional policies, and facilitating effective communication between local, state, and federal levels of government.
 Prior to assuming his current position, Jim led efforts in land use, transportation, and environmental planning at the BCRC.
 He began working in Vermont as the Town Planner for Manchester during a period of rapid development in the mid-1980s.
 As Chair of the Energy Committee of the Vermont Association of Planning and Development Agencies Jim has overseen efforts to integrate an awareness of energy issues into all aspects of local and regional planning, and also has helped to develop and implement a coordinated regional energy planning program throughout the state.
-Jim is a graduate of Colby College in Maine and received graduate degrees in natural resource management (Cornell University) and public administration (Syracuse University).
+Jim is a graduate of Colby College in Maine and received graduate degrees in Natural Resource Management (Cornell University) and Public Administration (Syracuse University).